wdavidw/node-sigar/readme.md

 Documentation is available on the [project website](http://www.adaltas.com/projects/node-sigar.html).

+Note, documentation include important installation instruction for some platforms.

 SIGAR is a cross platform interface for gathering system information.
 From the project website, such information include:

 *   System memory, swap, cpu, load average, uptime, logins